leloykun/leloykun.github.io/content/ponder/steepest-descent-non-riemannian/index.md

 As we have shown in Section 2.2, the dualization process in Riemannian steepest descent always has an equivalent preconditioning process by letting $P_W = G_W^{-1}$ at every point $W \in \bm{\mathcal{W}}$.
 And likewise, if we have a preconditioning process where every $P_W$ is invertible, then it can be thought of as Riemannian steepest descent under the metric $G_W = P_W^{-1}$.

-We may not always have an equivalent preconditioning process in non-Riemannian manifolds.
+However, we may not always have an equivalent preconditioning process in non-Riemannian manifolds.
 And if there is, it may not be unique.
 Here, let's examine multiple preconditioning processes that approximate the dualizer under the spectral norm in turn.

 **3.3.1.
 The matrix sign function.** Muon's update rule is actually equivalent to the matrix sign function,